jackiehjm/stx-docs/doc/source/usertasks/kubernetes/creating-network-attachment-definitions.rst

 .. note::
     The configuration for this |SRIOV| interface with either a ``netdevice`` or ``vfio`` vf-driver determines whether the **NetworkAttachmentDefinition**
-    will be a kernel network device or a DPDK network device.
+    will be a kernel network device or a userspace network device.

+    Only ``netdevice`` is supported for Mellanox NICs.

 .. rubric:: |proc|